xueliqun/airbnb-spider/README.md

 # airbnb-spider
-Crawl room infomation from airbnb, including Place/Price/Title/Guests I want to get all the New York room data in Airbnb
+Crawl room infomation from airbnb, including Place/Price/Title/Guests.
+I want to get all the New York room data in Airbnb.

 1. get_room_urls.py gets all the link of every room from homepage, make a room_urls_list
 2. pages_paring.py try to crawl room details from every_room_url, and store the data into MongoDB